DenisovichDev/codingtrain-contribution-util/README.md

 python3 main.py
 ```

 Now you should see the json files appear in the `output` folder.
 Check them to be sure that the script worked correctly.
 Now you can copy the contents of the `output` folder to your `showcase` directory.
+Please note that the `.gitkeep` file is not to be copied into the `showcase` directory.

 To reuse this script again, make sure to clean the directory:
 ```bash